Does Medicare Cover Medical Alert Systems?

 Medical Alert System Costs

-Medical alert systems cost anywhere from $20 to $50 per month, with some providers like Life Alert costing upward of $80 per month.
+Most medical alert systems cost between $25 and $50 per month, but some providers, such as Life Alert, cost upward of $80 per month.

-With most medical alert companies, you do not have to purchase your equipment; rather, you pay a one-time activation fee (anywhere from $20 to $100) and then a monthly fee to lease the equipment.
-With most companies, you can cancel your service, return your equipment, and stop paying the monthly charge at any time.
+With most medical alert companies, you don’t have to purchase your equipment.
+Rather, you pay a one-time activation fee (anywhere from $20 to $100) and then a monthly fee to lease the equipment.

 Frequently Asked Questions